Center for Racial Justice to debut Fall 2020 class, Police Brutality: Violence and Social Control

 July 22, 2020

 Dillard University launched its Center for Racial Justice (CRJ) this month (July 2020) in response to the mounting police brutality cases in the United States.
 This fall, the first class that will debut from the center is Police Brutality: Violence and Social Control.
+The course is a synchronous online course.
 The course will introduce students to the origin of police violence, the culture of police brutality and understanding police power.
 Students will also examine how law enforcement utilizes violence, social control and racial profiling through various theoretical perspectives and empirical data.
 Students will study the laws, bias and policies that have allowed several offenders to escape penalization.
 And on the contrary, the course will also cover Civil Rights violations and practices that have been utilized to prevent violence and force accountability.
 The Police Brutality course will also explore control, treatment of offenders, and the tools used to prevent violence.

 Dr. Ashraf Esmail, inaugural director of the CRJ believes courses like Police Brutality will help address the public’s needs from law enforcement (both locally and nationally).
 “The tragic deaths of George Floyd and others that have been well documented has drawn significant interest in relations to protests against police brutality across the United States.
 This course will focus on the abuse of power and systematic racism in relation to the police,” he said.
 “This course will look at the history of police violence in the United States, the policies and laws that we have in place to address these issues, understand how this has impacted the public that has requested change, and provide the tools and knowledge that is needed to address these issues.”